Preventive Culture Intervention

 Micro Recovery

-Short recovery moments — seconds, not minutes — are enough to interrupt sustained muscle activation.
+Short recovery moments, seconds rather than minutes, are enough to interrupt sustained muscle activation.
 Employees build micro-recovery into their daily routine without affecting output.

 06 Week 11–12 · Module 6 + Final Check-in